 uint32_t pack_nnodes; uint32_t pack_ntasks; uint16_t *pack_task_cnts; uint32_t **pack_tids; uint32_t *pack_node_list;

-This pack_* related variables must match the current pack job configuration.
+This pack_* related variables must match the current heterogeneous job

-For example, if for whatever reason you are reducing the number of tasks for a node in a pack job, you should at least remove that task ID from pack_tids, decrement pack_ntasks and pack_task_cnts, and possibly decrement the number of nodes of the pack job in pack_nnodes and pack_node_list.
+For example, if for whatever reason you are reducing the number of tasks for a node in a heterogeneous job, you should at least remove that task ID from pack_tids, decrement pack_ntasks and pack_task_cnts, and possibly decrement the number of nodes of the heterogeneous job in pack_nnodes and pack_node_list.

 char **spank_job_env; uint32_t spank_job_env_size;